-8 signs that your PR is failing and needs a spring clean
+8 Signs that your PR is Failing

-However, with so much to do, this regular review and cleanse often gets overlooked by many companies who continue down their well-trodden path.
-To help save you some time, if you can spot any of the following in your business, then it’s probably a sign that your PR and marketing is long overdue a spring clean and could do with some immediate attention.
+To help save you some time, if you can spot any of the following in your business, then it’s probably a sign that your PR and marketing needs attention.

 1. The phone’s not ringing as much as you’d like